jesuisalexjamet/TLP-HPCA30-artifact/README.md

 - `CHAMPSIM_CPU_NUMBER_CORE`: Specifies the number of cores that will be simulated.
 - `CHAMPSIM_CPU_DRAM_IO_FREQUENCY`: Specifies the I/O frequency of modeled DRAM.
 - `LEGACY_TRACE`: Specifies whether or not to use the legacy ChampSim trace format.
-- `ENABLE_FSP`: Specifies wheter or not to use the FSP predictor (equivalent to Hermes).
+- `ENABLE_FSP`: Specifies wheter or not to use the FSP predictor (equivalent to TLP-HPCA30-artifact).
 - `ENABLE_DELAYED_FSP`: Specifies whether or not to use the Delayed FSP predictor.
 - `ENABLE_BIMODAL_FSP`: Specifies whether or not to use the Bimoal FSP predictor.
 - `ENABLE_SSP`: Specifies whether or not to use the SSP predictor.